Fort Ross Vineyard & Winery

 Jeff Pisoni - Winemaker

 Winemaker Jeff Pisoni is the third generation of his family to be involved in winemaking.
-Young Jeff was influenced by his family farm and vineyards and he determined to become a winemaker early in life.
+Young Jeff was influenced by his family farm and vineyards and he was determined to become a winemaker early in life.
 He earned an enology degree from California State University at Fresno and gained expertise with the likes of Peter Michael Winery (Knights Valley) and Bernardus Winery (Carmel Valley), both top echelon wineries in their respective locales.